 The City installed several bikeway projects several bikeway projects since the adoption of the 2019 plan (see Figures 1 and 2 on the following page).
-Two-way buffered bikeways on one side of the street were a popular installation.
+Two-way buffered bikeways The City is now in a position to implement a vision of attracting more people to walk and bike in Northfield on one side of the street were a popular installation.
 This type of bikeway has several benefits in Northfield: